-- 39. All Parties are expected to provide, at their own expense, electronic copies of all Schedule "A" productions at the time of delivering their Affidavit of Documents.
-All productions are to be made in electronic format. - Documentary productions are to include, but not be limited to, all documents produced and exhibits tendered in the CHRT Proceedings.
+42. All Parties are expected to provide, at their own expense, electronic copies of all Schedule "A" productions at the time of delivering their Affidavit of Documents.
+All productions are to be made in electronic format.

 iii.
 Motions for Documentary Production